ParallelTask/dinoloop/README.md

 # Dinoloop
 [![join chat](https://img.shields.io/gitter/room/nwjs/nw.js.svg)](https://gitter.im/dinoloop/Lobby)

-Dinoloop is a Nodejs library, completely written in Typescript project designed to build REST APIs.
-Dinoloop adds syntactic sugar on top of expressjs enabling C#/Java programmers to easily write REST APIs with similar coding skills in node.
-Dinoloop adds a layer on top of express but the express objects are still carried on to dinoloop.
-Whatever you might do in express can be done in dinoloop.
+Dinoloop is an [ExpressJs](https://expressjs.com/) library, completely written in Typescript project designed to build REST APIs.
+Dinoloop adds syntactic sugar to expressjs enabling C#/Java programmers to easily switch to Nodejs with zero or less learning curve.
+You can reuse OOP, SOLID principles, Controllers, Services, Well-Proven OOP Design Patterns in Nodejs while developing REST APIs using Dinoloop.

+## Questions raised by our community

+### Dinoloop looks pretty new, Should I use it?

+As a contributor, we would definitely request you to give it a try (May be your personal or mini sized projects).
+The way expressjs does not abstract you from node, Dinoloop does not abstract you from expressjs.
+You are free to use/mix node, express and dinoloop in your development.
+Indeed 99% of code you write would be purely node, typescript and express.
+Dinoloop is a library at server-side (like [Reactjs](https://reactjs.org/), we love what Reactjs does at client-side).
+You can either develop entire application in Dinoloop or part of it or gradually migrate expressjs to Dinoloop.
+The first principle of Dinoloop is to provide architecture shift to developers and not to create a complete huge framework because we do not want our developers to run into issues because of dinoloop, we love and support pluggable architecture.

+### Typescript for Node, Seems pretty new?
+We love Typescript and it provides great tooling to develop enterprise applications.
+[Angular](https://angular.io/) promotes typescript and now it is hard to imagine npm packages without types.
+If you are a lover of angular (like us), we highly suggest you to use Dinoloop to maintain single Typescript codebase for [MEAN](http://mean.io/) application.

-### Prerequisites
+## Prerequisites
 * node 8.10.x or higher
 * express 4.x.x or higher

-### Install
+## Install
 ```
 npm install dinoloop
 ```

-### Quickstart
+## Quickstart
 Without Dependency Injection framework

 ```